Omarr-kh/Recommendation-Systems/README.md

 - 270,000 users
 - 45,000 movies

-The full dataset can be accessed from the official GroupLens website: [https://grouplens.org/datasets/movielens/latest](https://grouplens.org/datasets/movielens/latest).
+The full dataset can be accessed from the official [GroupLens website](https://grouplens.org/datasets/movielens/latest).

 ## Subset Dataset

-The subset dataset used in today's tutorial can be downloaded from here: [https://www.kaggle.com/rounakbanik/the-movies-dataset/data](https://www.kaggle.com/rounakbanik/the-movies-dataset/data).
+The subset dataset used in today's tutorial can be downloaded from [Kaggle](https://www.kaggle.com/rounakbanik/the-movies-dataset/data).